[Comm Break.]MP3 Audio Clip ( 56 min 27 sec )

 [Because the astronauts will be working directly down-Sun of the TV, their white suits will reflect a great deal of light and their images will be badly saturated.
 In hindsight, maximum sensitivity was a poor choice.]115:44:23 McCandless: Roger, Al. And we'd like to elevate a little bit so that we get the horizon in.

-[The horizon is now about 1/3 of the way up from the bottom.]115:44:41 McCandless: See if you can depress a little now.
+[The horizon is now about 1/3 of the way up from the bottom.
+At 115:44:40, the bright crater is on the right edge of the TV image.]115:44:41 McCandless: See if you can depress a little now.
 (Pause) It's real touchy at this long focal length.

 115:44:52 Shepard: Okay.
 We'll try to depress a little bit.
 (Long Pause) Okay, you still have the horizon?

-[The horizon is now vertically centered.]115:45:20 McCandless: Okay, that looks good for elevation; and if you've got us aimed at your proposed deployment site, we're Go.
+[The horizon is now vertically centered.
+The bright crater is now slightly out of the field-of-view to the right.]115:45:20 McCandless: Okay, that looks good for elevation; and if you've got us aimed at your proposed deployment site, we're Go.
+(Pause)

 115:45:29 Shepard: Well, it looks like that's the way we're going.